 Currently, there is no cure for ALS, and no efficient treatment for ALS is available.
 However, scientists all over the world are conducting studies to learn more about the disease and develop more treatments and hopefully a cure for ALS.

 Four drugs are approved by the U.S. FDA to treat ALS: Riluzole, Nuedexta, Radicava, and Tiglutik.
 Other therapies used with ALS patients include physical therapy, speech therapy, nutritional support, and breathing support.

-There are many natural strategies that may be helpful for individuals with ALS.
-These strategies have not been shown to cure or put ALS into remission, however, they can be extremely helpful for reducing symptoms and improving quality of life.
+There are many support strategies that may be helpful for individuals with ALS.
+These strategies have not been shown to prevent, mitigate, treat or put ALS into remission, however, they can be extremely helpful for improving the individual’s health and quality of life.
 Be sure to consult with your healthcare provider about these strategies.

 1. Anti-Inflammatory, Ketogenic Nutrition Plan

 It is important for individuals with ALS to consume a nutrient dense, anti-inflammatory, diet.
 Following ketogenic guidelines may also be helpful for ALS.
 Increased dietary fat and cholesterol intake may reduce the risk of ALS and the rate of disease progression (6).

 An anti-inflammatory diet removes foods that cause inflammation and includes nutrient-dense, organic, non-GMO vegetables, fruits, herbs, healthy fats, and clean protein.
 This diet helps to reduce inflammation, improve nutrient levels, and reduce the toxic load.

 The ketogenic diet is a nutrition plan that helps the body produce ketones and utilize these ketones as an energy source.
 Macronutrient ratios for the ketogenic nutrition plan are: